-Bill Cairns is the navigation technology director of the American Pilots’ Association (APA).
-Prior to his move to APA in 2014, he served as senior technology advisor in the Office of Navigation Systems at US Coast Guard Headquarters and also served in the offices of Communications and Maritime Domain Awareness.
-He was the chairman of the IALA e-Navigation Committee from its creation in 2006 through 2014.
-He has led several IMO correspondence and working groups including Pilot Transfer Arrangements, Navigation Bridge Visibility, and LRIT.
-He served 20 years on active duty in the US Coast Guard as a commissioned officer in a variety of engineering jobs, including shipboard assistant engineer and chief engineer.
-He is a fellow of the Royal Institute of Navigation and a member of the White House Military Aides Association.
+Bill Cairns is the navigation technology advisor of the American Pilots’ Association (APA), where he is responsible for all technical matters related to pilotage.
+Prior to his move to APA in 2014, he was senior technology advisor in the Office of Navigation Systems at US Coast Guard Headquarters and also served in the offices of Communications and Maritime Domain Awareness.
+Still an active participant on the IALA e-Navigation Committee, he served as the chairman from its creation in 2006 through 2014.
+Serving on US delegations to the IMO Maritime Safety Committee and NAV, COMSAR, and now NCSR sub-committees, he has led several IMO correspondence and working groups including Pilot Transfer Arrangements, Navigation Bridge Visibility, and LRIT.
+He retired following 20 years on active duty in the US Coast Guard serving as a commissioned officer in a variety of engineering jobs, including shipboard chief engineer.
+He holds an MSEE from Naval Postgraduate School, a BS in mathematics from USCGA, and is a fellow of the Royal Institute of Navigation.
+He served as a presidential social aide from 1979-1981 and is a life member of the White House Military Aides Association.

 Cato Eliassen has the role of product manager for the business area Navigation and Infrastructure in Kongsberg Seatex.
 He was a project manager from 2002 to 2015 and has mainly been working with AIS products, navigation products, DGPS reference stations and corresponding infrastructure projects around the globe.
 He was educated at the Norwegian University of Science and Technology (MSc) and at the RNoN Naval Academy.
 He served in the Navy for nearly nine years.
 The last two years as a squadron leader and lieutenant-commander for the HSC Combat Boats in the RNoN.